 The year begins with new historical fiction from Joanna Hickson.
 The Lady of the Ravens, the first in her Queens of the Tower series, is published on 9 January, 2020, and follows the lives of two women: Joan Vaux, a less-known character in Tudor history, and Elizabeth of York, daughter of Edward IV, wife of Henry VII.
-Joanna’s Historia feature about Joan will be available on the 9th.
+Read Joanna’s Historia feature about Joan.

 On the same day, Anne O’Brien‘s A Tapestry of Treason comes out in paperback.
 Constance of York, Lady Despenser, plots to overthrow Henry IV.
 Should her family attempt to restore Richard II to the throne or promote the Mortimer claimant?